Divorce

 • Child custody & visitation: When the parties in a divorce have minor children, child custody and visitation proceedings are one of the most contentious issues as they have the potential to shape a parent’s relationship with their child for the future.

 • Child support: Parents must financially support their children to secure necessaries of life such as food, clothing, medical care, and education.
-Depending on the custody arrangement, child support issues can be another significant issue in divorce cases.
+Depending on the custody arrangement, child support issues can be another significant challenge in divorce cases.

 How We Can Help You